 - Where can you see yourself getting the most out of your courses?

-- Where can you see yourself living, working and eating for 4 years?
+- Where can you see yourself living, working and eating for the next four years?

 - Where can you see yourself feeling comfortable on campus?